ethereum/ethereum-org-website/src/content/developers/tutorials/reverse-engineering-a-contract/index.md

 | 82 | PUSH1 0x03   | 0x03 0x9D 0x00
 | 84 | SLOAD        | Storage[3] 0x9D 0x00

 This is another storage cell, one that I couldn't find in any transactions so it's harder to know what it means.
+The code below will make it clearer.

 | Offset | Opcode | Stack |